Old Ebbitt Grill: Second Ebbitt House

-Willard razed Ebbitt House in 1872, doubled its size, and built a six-story, Second Empire-style hotel with a mansard roof.
+In 1872, Willard razed Ebbitt House, doubled its size, and built a six-story, Second Empire-style hotel with a mansard roof.
 The hotel had 300 rooms, canopied windows, and an elevator.
 The dining room was two stories high, with floor to ceiling windows, white marble floor, white painted walls, and a fresco on the ceiling.
 The dining room was in the rear of the hotel, on the site of what used to be Farnham House, which in photographs from the period shows as the last three windows on 14th Street.
 The massive chandeliers led the dining room to be called "the Crystal Room."
 The paneled bar was reached by passing through the lobby and down a flight of stairs into the basement.

 In the late 1800s, this hotel was considered one of the most fashionable in the city; its lodgings and restaurant were patronized by politicians and high-ranking military officers.
 Major General Winfield Scott Hancock, Commanding General of the United States Army William Tecumseh Sherman, and Rear Admiral Samuel Rhoads Franklin all lived there for a time.
 It is well-documented that President Ulysses S. Grant and President Andrew Johnson both dined in the restaurant frequently, as did abolitionist clergyman Henry Ward Beecher.

-Future president William McKinley and his wife lived there from 1877 to 1890, during his entire congressional career.
+From 1877 to 1890, future president William McKinley and his wife lived there, during his entire congressional career.
 He dined almost nightly with his wife in the restaurant.
 His close friend, Representative and later President James A. Garfield, visited McKinley often in the hotel.
 McKinley departed from the hotel for his presidential inaugural.

 Presidents Grover Cleveland, Theodore Roosevelt, and Warren G. Harding all drank in the bar there.
 Chief Justice of the United States Salmon P. Chase lived there while working in the capital and died there in October 1886.
 Rear Admiral John Lee Davis also lived and died there.
 William Howard Taft lived there from 1890 to 1892 when he was United States Solicitor General.